A GUIDE TO THE CASTLES OF LOCH NESS

 If you’re charmed by the legends of Loch Ness, and the monster that locals have affectionately named “Nessie”, you will find many places to stay during your Scottish vacation that are conveniently located for loch exploration.
+Here we explore the castles on Loch Ness.

 The length of the Loch Ness is 36.3km and this long slither of water has the city of Inverness in the north and the quaint village of Fort Augustus in the south.
 The famous town of Fort William is less than an hour away by car, and you can also reach the loch easily from the western fringe of Cairngorms National Park.